MIDL-Conference/midl-website-2026/pages/index.md

 </p>

 ## Early bird registration deadline:   2026/05/12
-## We recommend paying the registration fee directly in New Taiwan Dollars (NTD).
-Payments made in currencies other than NTD may incur additional processing and currency conversion fees.
+<b><span style="color:red">We recommend paying the registration fee directly in New Taiwan Dollars (NTD). </span></b> Payments made in currencies other than NTD may incur additional processing and currency conversion fees.

 | Registration Fee | Early bird (On or before May 12th) | Regular (After May 12th) |
 |---|---:|---:|